 Always keep the discussions civil, even if this can be difficult in situations where you feel provoked and/or are passionate about a topic.
 It is important to keep the discussion focused on the issues.

 Do not bully, harass, or threaten other participants, whether on- or off-list.
 It is up to each person on this list to participate in the discussions as much or as little as they wish.
 You therefore do not have the right to demand that another user supports their position with a detailed argument or respond to your questions (for example).

 As we are aware that many members of the Legal Network sign up to the mailing list using their work email, moderation is therefore employed in an attempt to reduce the signal-to-noise ratio.
 If an individual on the mailing list posts frequently on a single topic within a short period of time, the moderators can decide to place them on moderation (a process explained below), in order to control the volume of mail that the Legal Network mailing list pushes on to its members.

 This has been adopted as there is a concern that a topic that gets dominated by multiple postings by a few leaves no room for others to productively participate; that a large volume of incoming mail can cause established members to disengage from the discussion and/or mailing list, and discourage newcomers from participating as they may feel excluded or uninterested.

-Avoid advertising or promoting causes or commercial interests
+Avoid advertising and self-promotion, or promoting causes or commercial interests

 In certain cases, a moderator may step in to place a particular user under moderation for a period of time.
 This means that the particular user’s emails are withheld for review by a moderator before they are approved to go through to the mailing list.